Paying your energy bills: help is at hand

 3 min read

-It’s the time of year where we’re turning up the heat in our homes (literally).
-And with all of us uncertain about energy prices at the moment, we may be worried about our bills hiking up as a result.
+It’s that time of year when we’re turning the heating on.
+And with all of us uncertain about energy prices at the moment, we may be worried about our bills rising as a result.

 Winter Fuel Payment

-If you meet the above eligibility criteria then you automatically get the Winter Fuel Payment if either:
+If you meet the above eligibility criteria then you automatically get the Winter Fuel Payment if:

 • You get another social security benefit (but not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).